ComSD: Balancing Behavioral Quality and Diversity in Unsupervised Skill Discovery: Introduction Research Background

 \section{Introduction \& Research Background}

-Under the supervision of extrinsic rewards, reinforcement learning (RL) enables agents to acquire task-specific skills ~\cite{r14,r15,r44,r45,lihaoran}.
-In contrast, real intelligent creatures, e.g., humans, are able to learn a number of useful task-agnostic behaviors without any supervision.
-To this end, unsupervised skill discovery is proposed to simulate this process for machines~\cite{vic,diayn,lsd,casd,disdain,USD1-disk,usd2,usd3,usd4,usd5}.
-This approach aims to generate different useful skills through training a skill-conditioned policy with a designed intrinsic reward.
-The discovered skills should be as exploratory and diverse as possible, which enables efficient adaptation to multiple downstream tasks in various ways, including skill finetuning, skill combination, and so on ~\cite{diayn}.
-Thus, both behavioral diversity and exploration are crucial for the discovered skills, and it's significant to well balance them in unsupervised skill discovery.
+\IEEEPARstart{U}{nder} the supervision of extrinsic rewards, Reinforcement Learning (RL) enables agents to acquire effective task-specific skills ~\cite{cyb-zhao,r14,rl-cyb2}.
+In contrast, however, real intelligent creatures, e.g., humans, are able to learn different useful task-agnostic skills without any supervision and utilize them to achieve multiple different tasks.
+To this end, unsupervised skill discovery is presented to simulate this process for machines~\cite{disdain,USD1-disk,usd2,lsd}.
+These approaches aim to generate various useful skills through training a skill-conditioned policy with a designed intrinsic reward, and the discovered skills can be utilized to efficiently achieve multiple downstream tasks in various ways, including skill finetuning, skill combination, and so on~\cite{diayn}.
+This necessitates (i) that the discovered skill set contains enough exploratory skills to ensure far-reaching exploration and state coverage (high state exploration) and (ii) that different skills corresponding to different skill condition vectors should be as different as possible (high skill diversity).